Coda (Led Zeppelin album): Songs

-"We're Gonna Groove" opens the album and came from a January 1970 concert at the Royal Albert Hall, with the guitar parts overdubbed and the original guitar part removed—this can be heard in the original Royal Albert Hall show on 9 January 1970.
-The original album notes incorrectly said that it was recorded at Morgan Studios in June 1969.
-This song was used to open a number of concerts on their early 1970 tours and was originally intended to be recorded for inclusion in Led Zeppelin II.
+"We're Gonna Groove" is a Ben E. King cover that opens the album.
+Most of the track was recorded live at a concert held at the Royal Albert Hall in January 1970 while Page added new guitar parts to the recording.
+The unedited version can be heard in the complete recording of the original Royal Albert Hall concert of 9 January 1970.
+The original album notes incorrectly state that the track was recorded at Morgan Studios in June 1969.
+This song was used to open a number of concerts on the band's early 1970 tours and was originally intended to be recorded for inclusion on Led Zeppelin II.